nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 Why?

-Even though we check multiple conditions before returning, the order of magnitude, or rate of growth, is _constant_.
-The size of the input does not affect the number of operations performed.
+Even though we check multiple conditions before returning, the rate of growth is _constant_.
 We know the _upper bound_, or worst-case scenario, in advance, and we know it will not change.

 ## O(n): Linear Time Complexity

-If O(1) performs only one computation regardless of the size of the input, what is O(n)?
+If O(1) performs the same number of computations regardless of the size of the input, what is O(n)?

-For _n_ inputs, our algorithm will perform _n_ outputs.
+The heading above gives it away.

 This is linear time complexity.

 Why?

-If we were to chart this on a graph, what would it look like?

-A straight line.
+For _n_ inputs, our algorithm _might_ perform _n_ operations.

+It might also perform _fewer_ than _n_ operations, but we don't know what we don't know so we calculate its upper bound, or worst-case scenario.

+How does O(1) differ from O(n)?

 ### Math O'Clock 🧮 🕝